 In the past, many popular websites have been hacked.
-Hackers are now active and always try to hack websites and leak data.
+Hackers are active and always trying to hack websites and leak data.
 This is why security testing of web applications is very important.
-And here comes the role of web application security scanners come into play.
+And this is where web application security scanners come into play.

-In this post, we are listing the best free open source web application vulnerability scanners.
-I am adding the tools in random order.
-So please do not think it is a ranking of tools.
+In this post, we are listing the best free open-source web application vulnerability scanners.
+I’m adding the tools in random order, so please do not think it is a ranking of tools.

-These are the best open source web application penetration testing tools:
+These are the best open-source web application penetration testing tools.

-Grabber is a nice web application scanner which can detect many security vulnerabilities in web applications.
+Grabber is a web application scanner which can detect many security vulnerabilities in web applications.
 It performs scans and tells where the vulnerability exists.
 It can detect the following vulnerabilities:

-- Cross site scripting
+- Cross-site scripting